netlify/zuora-ruby-client/docs/DebitMemosApi.md

 api_instance = Zuora::DebitMemosApi.new

-debit_memo_id = "debit_memo_id_example" # String | The unique ID of a debit memo.
+debit_memo_id = 'debit_memo_id_example' # String | The unique ID of a debit memo.
 For example, 8a8082e65b27f6c3015ba419f3c2644e.

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
   page_size: 20 # Integer | Number of rows returned per page.
-  fields_filterable: "fields_filterable_example", # String | This parameter restricts the data returned in the response.
+  fields_filterable: 'fields_filterable_example', # String | This parameter restricts the data returned in the response.
 You can use this parameter to supply a dimension you want to filter on.
 A single filter uses the following form:   *fieldsFilterable* `=` *field_value*              Filters can be combined by using `&`.
 For example: *fieldsFilterable* `=` *field_value* `&` *fieldsFilterable* `=` *field_value*  *fieldsFilterable* indicates the name of a supported field that you can use to filter the response data.
 The supported filterable fields of this operation are as below:    - id   - amount   - beAppliedAmount   - sku   - skuName   - serviceStartDate   - serviceEndDate   - sourceItemId   - createdDate   - createdById   - updatedDate   - updatedById   - subscriptionId   *field_value* indicates a valid value of the filterable field.
 If the type of the field value is string, you can set the field to `null` value for filtering.
 Then, you can get the response data with this field value being 'null'.
 For more information about these fields, see the field descriptions in the **Responses** section.
 Examples:  - /debitmemos/402890245c7ca371015c7cb40b28001f/items?amount=100  - /debitmemos/402890245c7ca371015c7cb40b28001f/items?amount=100&sort=createdDate
-  sort: "sort_example" # String | This parameter restricts the order of the data returned in the response.
+  sort: 'sort_example' # String | This parameter restricts the order of the data returned in the response.
 You can use this parameter to supply a dimension you want to sort on.
 A sortable field uses the following form:   *operator* *field_name*  You can use at most two sortable fields in one URL path.
 Use a comma to separate sortable fields.
 For example:  *operator* *field_name*, *operator* *field_name*    *operator* is used to mark the order of sequencing.
 The operator is optional.
 If you only specify the sortable field without any operator, the response data is sorted in descending order by this field.    - The `-` operator indicates an ascending order.   - The `+` operator indicates a descending order.
 By default, the response data is displayed in descending order by updated date.  *field_name* indicates the name of a sortable field.
 The supported sortable fields of this operation are as below:    - id   - amount   - beAppliedAmount   - sku   - skuName   - serviceStartDate   - serviceEndDate   - sourceItemId   - createdDate   - createdById   - updatedDate   - updatedById   - subscriptionId    Examples:  - /debitmemos/402890245c7ca371015c7cb40b28001f/items?sort=createdDate  - /debitmemos/402890245c7ca371015c7cb40b28001f/items?amount=100&sort=createdDate
 }

 begin
   #Get debit memo items
-  result = api_instance.get_debit_memo_items(debit_memo_id, opts)
+  result = api_instance.g_et_debit_memo_items(debit_memo_id, opts)
   p result
 rescue Zuora::ApiError => e
-  puts "Exception when calling DebitMemosApi->get_debit_memo_items: #{e}" end
+  puts "Exception when calling DebitMemosApi->g_et_debit_memo_items: #{e}" end
 ```